wellenvogel/esp32-nmea2000/Readme.md

 ----
 Have a simple ready-to-go ESP32 binary that can be flashed onto a [M5 Atom CAN](https://docs.m5stack.com/en/atom/atom_can), potentially extended by an [Atom Tail485](https://shop.m5stack.com/collections/atom-series/products/atom-tail485?variant=32169041559642) for NMEA0183 connection and power supply.

-But will also run on other ESP32 boards.
+But will also run on other ESP32 boards see [Hardware](doc/Hardware.md).

 What is included
 ----------------------------------